To the Hilbert class field from the hypergeometric modular function: Introduction

 \section{Introduction}

-In this article we make an explicit approach to the problem : ``For a given CM field M, construct its maximal unramified abelian extension C(M) (i.e. the Hilbert class field) by the adjunction of special values of certain modular functions.''
+In this article we make an explicit approach to the problem : ``For a given CM field $M$, construct its maximal unramified abelian extension $C(M)$ (i.e. the Hilbert class field) by the adjunction of special values of certain modular functions.''

 (a) The fundamental theorem of classical complex multiplication says that the Hilbert class field of a given imaginary quadratic field $M = Q(\sqrt{-d})$ is given by the adjunction of the special value of the elliptic modular function $j(\omega), \omega = $ to $M$.
-So we tried to obtain a counter part of this theorem in the case of CM-fields of higher degree.
+So we tried to obtain a counter part of this theorem in the case of CM fields of higher degree.
 That is also an important special case of the Hilbert 12th problem.
 The theory of complex multiplication of abelian varieties was initiated by Shimura and Taniyama \cite{S-T} in 1950's.
-Shimura has worked for it about 10 years.
+Shimura has worked for it about 10 years (see \cite{SmrA}) .
 The main result on this theme is stated in \cite{SmrB}.
 We understand it as a theory of modular functions, in its refined sense, for the families of abelian varieties $A$ of {\rm QM}-type (namely a family of $A$ which extended algebra of endomorphisms ${\rm End}_0(A)$ contains a certain fixed quaternion algebra saying $\bm{B}$).
 If we have an embedding $\bm{B} \hookrightarrow (M_2(\bm{R}))^r$ for some $r$, it appears necessarily modular functions defined on $\bm{H}^r$, the $r$-times product of the upper half complex plane $\bm{H}$.
 We make our argument based on Shimura's main result for the restricted case $r = 1$.
 Because, it is the only case which enables us to construct the exact Hilbert class field.

 On the other hand, for the family of abelian varieties (or Jacobi varieties) with a fixed generalized complex multiplication by a cyclotomic field, we often find its period domain becomes to be a hyperball.
 So, in this case we have a modular function on the hyperball.
 We expect it is connected with a certain type of hypergeometric differential equation.
 For the case of Appell's $F_1$, Terada and Deligne--Mostow determined the total list of modular functions on the hyperball \cite{Trd}, \cite{D-M}.
 As an important back ground of the fundamental theorem of classical complex multiplication, we have the Schneider theorem: ``For $\tau \in \overline{\bm{Q}} \cap \bm{H}$, we have $j(\tau)\in \overline{\bm{Q}}$ if and only if $\tau$ is imaginary quadratic.''
 For the modular function of Terada and Deligne-Mostow, it holds the Schneider type theorem \cite{Shg} \cite{S-W}.
 So we are expecting that there exists some kind of theory of complex multiplication for it.
 But, at this moment, we do not have such a general theory for Appell's $F_1$ case.
 Our present study can be considered as an intersection of the theory on the Appell's $F_1$ type modular functions and Shimura's complex multiplication theory.